How China's ride-hailing giant Didi plans to challenge Uber in Mexico

 Didi is also considering offering bike-sharing, scooters and motorcycles in Mexico, while Uber so far has stuck to ride-hailing.
 A broad array of transport options helped Didi prevail in China.

 But the biggest difference may come down to cash.
-To protect drivers, the person said, Didi will not handle cash fares in Mexico.
+To protect drivers, the source said, Didi will not handle cash fares in Mexico.

 Uber, meanwhile, has pushed Mexican lawmakers hard for the right to accept cash in a region where tens of millions lack bank accounts.
 The move has generated business, along with controversy.

 In Brazil, Uber saw a surge of robberies and murders of its drivers after the company began accepting cash there, according to a 2017 Reuters analysis.
-Uber says it has added tools to authenticate riders' identities, better protecting drivers.
+Uber said that it has added tools to authenticate riders' identities, better protecting drivers.

 Mexico has not seen a similar wave of attacks so far.
 Nevertheless, Uber's position puts it at odds with regulators in some Mexican states.